enasequence/pipelite/README.md

 - EXEC_DATA: the stage executor data
 - EXEC_PARAMS: the stage executor parameters
 - EXEC_RESULT_PARAMS: the stage executor result parameters
+- EXIT_CDDE: the command exit code
+- ERROR_TYPE:
+  - EXECUTION_ERROR: command execution failed with an exit code not registered as a permanent error.
+  - PERMANENT_ERROR: command execution failed with an exit code registered as a permanent error.
+  - TIMEOUT_ERROR: command execution timeout.
+No exit code is available.
+  - LOST_ERROR: command execution result was lost.
+No exit code is available.
+  - INTERNAL_ERROR: internal error.
+No exit code is available.

 #### PIPELITE2_STAGE_LOG table